Chapter: Allocation

 The mayor did not look angry.

-The press conference had been scheduled for road maintenance funding, but the questions shifted quickly.
+The press conference had been scheduled for road maintenance funding.
+Questions shifted quickly, as questions do when the weather outside is existential.

 A reporter from the regional desk stood and asked: